gucci-ninja/Soft-Eng-Lecture-Notes/5A/1X03/README.md

 - **social learning theory**
   - the environment one grew up in dictates how language is used
+  - children learn through operant conditioning and imitation
+- children cannot learn purely through social learning theory
+  - learn too quickly and many novel mistakes that are never made by adults
   - overextension
     - categorize objects too broadly
       - every 4 leg animal is doggie
     - use -ed to run
   - underextension
     - catergorize objects too specifically
       - only one's dog is doggie
 - **Language Acquisition Device**
+  - all languages have universal fundamental rules
   - innate mechanism
     - only in humans that helps language develop rapidly according to universal rules
   - Congenitally deaf children develop universal sign language without formally learning it
+  - Infants show response to the first language they are exposed to
+    - prefer listening to speech rather than non-speech sound

 #### Animal Communication